Werner-Cravatte Government: Infrastructure

-When it came to infrastructure, the government gave priority to the development of the road network.
+When it came to infrastructure, the government prioritised the development of the road network.
 While the roads had barely changed since 1927, road traffic had increased dramatically.
 Thus, the number of vehicles registered in the Grand Duchy grew from 14,000 in 1940 to more than 80,000 in 1964.
 Similarly, the transit of goods and people increased year by year.
-An adaptation of the road network to the dimensions of the economy and traffic was vital.
-From August 1964, the Minister for Public Works, Albert Bousser, put in place a commission with the mission to examine propositions to improve the national road network.
-The work of this commission resulted in a law enacted on 16 August 1967, which provided for the construction of around 150 km of major roads over 10 years, and the creation of a Roads Fund intended to guarantee the continuity of the works over several years rather than have the expenditure be part of the annual budget.
+It was vital to adapt the road network to the dimensions of the economy and traffic.
+From August 1964, the Minister for Public Works, Albert Bousser, put in place a commission to examine propositions to improve the national road network.
+Its work resulted in a law enacted on 16 August 1967, which provided for the construction of around 150 km of major roads over 10 years, and the creation of a Roads Fund intended to guarantee the continuity of the works over several years rather than have the expenditure be part of the annual budget.
 The project ended up taking a long time, as the final connection to the international motorway network was not finished until the 1990s.

 Agricultural policy

-The big challenge for agricultural policy in the 1960s was progressive integration of Luxembourgish farming into the Common Market.
+The big challenge for agricultural policy in the 1960s was to progressively integrate Luxembourgish farming into the Common Market.
 At the signing of the Treaty of Rome, Luxembourg had succeeded in obtaining an additional protocol which allowed it to maintain protection measures for a transition period of 12 years.
-However, the Luxembourgish government was obliged enact structural, technical and economic reforms in order to allow full integration by the end of this grace period.
-Apart from mediocre natural conditions, the main weaknesses of Luxembourgish agriculture were the parcelling up of the land and the predominance of small-scale farmers.
+However, the Luxembourgish government was obliged to enact structural, technical and economic reforms in order to allow full integration by the end of this grace period.
+Apart from mediocre natural conditions, the main weaknesses of Luxembourgish farming were the fragmentation of the land and the predominance of small-scale farmers.
 Government policy aimed to adapt agriculture to the conditions of the modern economy and to create businesses that were economically viable.
-In 1964, the Werner-Schaus government had a law enacted to regroup lands in order to counter-act the parcelling up.
-In April 1965, the Werner-Cravatte government submitted to the Chamber a law of agricultural orientation which aimed to restructure Luxembourgish farming and create an orientation fund.
+In 1964, the Werner-Schaus government had a law passed to consolidate land in order to counter-act the parcelling up.
+In April 1965, the Werner-Cravatte government submitted a law of agricultural development to the Chamber which aimed to restructure Luxembourgish farming and create a development fund.
 In 1969, the law on inheritance introduced a significant reform as it introduced the principles of rapport and of the best-qualified successor.
-Formerly, the application of the general rule of the Code civil had led to an excessive parcellisation and to the indebtedness of the farms' owners, who had to compensate the other inheritors.
+Formerly, the application of the general rule of the Code civil had led to an excessive fragmentation and to the indebtedness of the farms' owners, who had to compensate the other inheritors.